-- Third parties whose products or services are included on our website with a view to providing you with a quotation or policy information for their product and/or a service requested by you.
+- Third parties whose products or services included on our website with a view to providing you with a product and/or a service requested by you.
 When these companies use your data in this way, they will be acting as data controllers of your information and therefore you should view their privacy policies or contact them directly for further information.

 - Equine Register reserves the right to disclose personally identifiable information in order to comply with the law, applicable regulations and government requests.
 We also reserve the right to use such information in order to protect our operating systems and integrity as well as other users.

 Once we have received your data, we will ensure that it is treated with the utmost respect and in accordance with the General Data Protection Regulation (GDPR) and any applicable regulations.
 We follow strict security procedures in order that the data we collect is stored and disclosed appropriately and securely.

 Where possible we store your data in the UK, but it may be necessary for us to use third party processors who may store your data outside of the EU.
 In cases such as these we will ensure that we have agreements in place with these third parties to ensure that your data is stored appropriately and securely.
 For third party processors based in the US, we will only work with those that participate in the US-EU Privacy Shield Framework.
 Third party processors whom we use who may store your data outside of the EU are:

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although Equine Register will do its best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.